 The large discrepancy between the results of different studies can invariably be explained by differences in the experimental protocols used, such as abnormally long drying times of up to 1 minute (when the average time used by the public is less than 20 seconds) and by the use of new dryers in laboratories, rather than regularly-used, and often contaminated, dryers in public washrooms.
-Used dryers are commonly contaminated and emit bacteria in their air flow (Redway et al., 1994).
+Used electric dryers are commonly contaminated and emit bacteria in their air flow (Redway et al., 1994: Redway & Fawdar, 2008).
 It should be noted that a new warm air dryer and new jet air dryer were used in a laboratory in this part of the study and that regular tests showed no significant numbers of bacteria in their air flows.
 Therefore, any increases in bacterial numbers after use of dryers in this part of the study must have been due to factors other than bacterial contamination of the dryers themselves.

 It is generally accepted that the transmission of bacteria and other microorganisms is more likely to occur from wet skin than from dry skin (Gould 1994).
 This happens partly because of the ease of water transfer from one surface to another and partly because microorganisms prefer a damp environment and, therefore, may be in a better physiological state to colonize touched surfaces.
 The amount of residual water left on the hands of users after drying is directly related to the number of bacteria that are transferred by contact, the greater the amount, the more bacteria (Patrick et al., 1997).
 Knights et al. (1993) showed that warm air dryers in normal use do not dry the hands as thoroughly as either type of towel.
 Warm air dryers in normal use achieved only 55% dryness of the hands of men and 68% of the hands of women.
 In contrast, both types of towel in normal use achieved 93% or more dryness of the hands of both sexes.
+Similar results were also found in a later study (Redway & Fawdar, Keith Redway 16

-It is highly likely that the significantly poorer hygiene performance of warm air dryers compared to towels shown in this study is mainly due to the low drying efficiency of dryers and the consequent greater amount of water remaining on the fingerpads and palms of the hand after their use.
-However, there must be other factors operating on the bacterial load on the hands of users because although the jet air dryer showed a similar drying efficiency to paper towels (see Part A of this study), its hygiene performance, although better than the warm air dryer, was significantly worse than the two types of paper towel tested in this study.
-It is possible that paper towels work better because they frictionally remove dirt, grease, bacteria and skin squames from the hands whereas the jet air dryer, like the warm air dryer, does not.
-The superior performance of paper towels over the two types of electric dryer in reducing the numbers of bacteria was shown with both the fingerpads and the palms of subjects.
+It is highly likely that the significantly poorer hygiene performance of warm air dryers compared to towels shown in this study is mainly due to the low drying efficiency of warm air dryers and the consequent greater amount of water remaining on the fingerpads and palms of the hand after their use.
+However, there must be other factors operating on the bacterial load on the hands of users because although the jet air dryer showed a similar drying efficiency to paper towels (see Part A of this study), its hygiene performance, although better than the warm air dryer, was significantly worse than the two types of paper towel and the continuous roller towel tested in this study.
+The superior performance of towels over the two types of electric dryer in reducing the numbers of bacteria was shown with both the fingerpads and the palms of subjects.
+It is possible that towels work better because they frictionally remove dirt, grease, bacteria and skin squames from the hands whereas the jet air dryer, like the warm air dryer, does not.